offensive-security/kali-cloud-build/README.md

-# Kali bootstrapping script for Amazon machine images and (soon) Google Compute Engine images #
+# Kali bootstrapping script for Amazon Machine Images #

 Forked from https://github.com/andsens/build-debian-cloud.
 This script bootstraps a barebones Kali installation to create either an Amazon machine image or a Google Compute Engine image.